*Updated July 7, 2025*

 New Fees on Applications

 Historically, U.S. Citizenship and Immigration Services (USCIS) has operated as a primarily fee-funded agency, with extensive fee waivers and adjustments aimed at minimizing fees for humanitarian immigration filings.
-The House reconciliation bill establishes an extensive new fee structure across immigration processes, with significant increases for immigrant workers and those seeking humanitarian protections, creating a fundamental shift in the fee structure.
-In addition, the bill indexes all fees to inflation, ensuring ongoing increases over time.
+The OBBA establishes an extensive new fee structure across immigration processes, creating new financial barriers for immigrant workers and those seeking humanitarian protections.

 - Immigration Court Proceedings.
-Establishes novel fees for continuances granted in immigration court proceedings and fees for individuals ordered removed in absentia.
+Establishes new fees for applications, motions, and appeals in immigration court proceedings, allowing for fee waivers.

 Tax on Remittances and Limitations on Access to Federal Benefits

-- Remittance Tax.
-Imposes a 3.5% excise tax on remittance transfers sent by non-U.S. citizens to family members abroad, reduced from the 5% rate that was initially proposed.
-This tax would impact overseas family members of non-citizen U.S. workers, but would also have significant macroeconomic impacts on countries with the largest numbers of recipients of U.S. remittances, including Mexico, India, China, and the Philippines.
+- This tax would impact overseas family members of individuals in the U.S., but would also have significant macroeconomic impacts on countries with the largest numbers of recipients of U.S. remittances, including Mexico, India, China, and the Philippines.

-- Tax Credit Restrictions.
-Requires Social Security numbers for American Opportunity and Lifetime Learning Credits and the Child Tax Credit.
-These changes would make over 4.5 million children ineligible for the Child Tax Credit, the vast majority of whom are U.S. citizens, because one or both of their parents lack an SSN.
+- These changes would make over 4.5 million children ineligible for the Child Tax Credit, the vast majority of whom are U.S. citizens, because one or both of their parents lack an SSN.
 Nearly a million children each in California and Texas are expected to be impacted by this provision.

 - Food Assistance.
 Limits Supplemental Nutrition Assistance Program (SNAP) eligibility to U.S. citizens and lawful permanent residents (LPRs), eliminating food assistance for other lawful immigration categories.

 - Healthcare Premium Tax Credits.
-Restricts eligibility for the Premium Tax Credit for health insurance coverage to citizens, LPRs, certain Cuban immigrants, and citizens of Compact of Free Association nations, excluding most other lawful residents, including H1-B visa holders and other temporary workers.
+Restricts eligibility for the Premium Tax Credit for health insurance coverage to citizens, LPRs, certain Cuban and Haitian immigrants, and citizens of Compact of Free Association nations, excluding most other lawful residents, including H1-B visa holders and other temporary workers.
 The bill also disallows premium tax credits during Medicaid ineligibility periods caused by immigration status and limits Medicare coverage to the same group described above.

 - Medicaid and CHIP.
 Prohibits federal financial participation for individuals without verified citizenship, or qualifying immigration status.
 H.R.
 1 reduces federal matching rates from 90% to 80% for states providing healthcare to certain immigrants.
 It also creates additional administrative requirements to verify addresses and ensuring deceased individuals do not remain enrolled.